AkhilaChiluveru/AkhilaChiluveru.github.io/README.md

 ## Project Description:

 This is portfolio of Akhila Chiluveru for Introduction to Web Development course.
-There is no bacakend implemented for this project.
+This is only frontend project with no bacakend implemented.

 Deployed at:https://akhilachiluveru.github.io/